angles-n-daemons/env/README.md

 # Environment Setup for OSX

-This is the untested development setup environment for OSX.
+This is my untested development environment setup for OSX.

  - Install xcode command line tools
    - `xcode-select install`